modcluster/mod_proxy_cluster/test/native/httpd/README.md

 ```

 # run it
-*** Note the ENV ***
+**Note the ENV variables:**

 HTTPD: URL to a released httpd tar.gz

 SOURCES: The mod_proxy_sources, url (github)

-BRANCH: The branch or the tag
+BRANCH: A branch, or a tag or a commitid

-CONF: The mod_proxy_cluster configuration file to include in httpd.conf (the files are added to image at build time)
+CONF: The mod_proxy_cluster configuration file to include in httpd.conf (The *conf files are added to image at build time)

 For example (the default)
 ```bash